gustavonp/roo-recipes/content/recipe/pulled-pork.md

 5. Strain the onions and garlic from the slow cooker and add them back with the shredded pork and BBQ sauce (optional).

-> You can add a little bit of the liquid back to the slow cooker to make the meat a little moist.
+<blockquote class="with-roo">You can add a little bit of the liquid back to the slow cooker to make the meat a little moist.</blockquote>